By the end of this section, you will be able to:

 |Spectral Type||Number of Stars|

 This table is based on data published through 2015, and it is likely that more faint objects remain to be discovered (see Figure 18.2).
-Along with the L and T brown dwarfs already observed in our neighborhood, astronomers expect to find perhaps hundreds of additional T dwarfs.
+Along with the L and T brown dwarfs already observed in our neighborhood, astronomers expect to find perhaps hundreds of additional T dwarfs and Y dwarfs.
 Many of these are likely to be even cooler than the coolest currently known T dwarf.
 The reason the lowest-mass dwarfs are so hard to find is that they put out very little light—ten thousand to a million times less light than the Sun.
 Only recently has our technology progressed to the point that we can detect these dim, cool objects.

 To put all this in perspective, we note that even though the stars counted in the table are our closest neighbors, you can’t just look up at the night sky and see them without a telescope; stars fainter than the Sun cannot be seen with the unaided eye unless they are very nearby.
 For example, stars with luminosities ranging from 1/100 to 1/10,000 the luminosity of the Sun (LSun) are very common, but a star with a luminosity of 1/100 LSun would have to be within 5 light-years to be visible to the naked eye—and only three stars (all in one system) are this close to us.
 The nearest of these three stars, Proxima Centauri, still cannot be seen without a telescope because it has such a low luminosity.